Uberspace/lab/source/guide_influxdb2.rst

 When designing your schema, think about when to use **fields** and when to use **tags** for your data:

-- Fields aren’t indexed, but required.
+- Fields aren't indexed, but required.
 - Tags are indexed, but optional.

 *Queries that filter field values must scan all field values to match query